 As the benefit of the services is transferred to the customer evenly over the period of entitlement, the fees are recognised as revenue on a straight-line basis.

-Payment of the fees is due and received monthly in arrears.
+monthly in arrears.
 But, where it is unlikely that a specific lending arrangement will be entered into with the customer, the loan commitment is not measured at fair value.